mehroosali/s3-redshift-batch-etl-pipeline/README.md

-# S3 Data Lake with Spark
+# S3 Redshift Batch ETL Pipeline

 ## Statement
 The goal of this project is to load data from S3, process the data into analytics tables using Spark, and load them back into S3 as a set of dimensional tables in order to allow the analytics team to draw insights in what songs users are listening to.
+Also automate the loading of output S3 dimensional tables to Redshift  using Airflow DAGs.

 ## Introduction
 A music streaming startup, Global Music, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app. <br>

 As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
 This will allow their analytics team to continue finding insights in what songs their users are listening to. <br>

-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Global Music and compare your results with their expected results.
+You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Global Music and compare your results with their expected results. <br>

+the company has decided that it is time to introduce more automation and monitoring to their data warehouse ETL pipelines and come to the conclusion that the best tool to achieve this is Apache Airflow. <br>

+They have decided to bring you into the project and expect you to create high grade data pipelines that are dynamic and built from reusable tasks, can be monitored, and allow easy backfills.
+They have also noted that the data quality plays a big part when analyses are executed on top the data warehouse and want to run tests against their datasets after the ETL steps have been executed to catch any discrepancies in the datasets. <br>

+The source data resides in S3 and needs to be processed in Global Music's data warehouse in Amazon Redshift.
+The source datasets consist of CSV logs that tell about user activity in the application and JSON metadata about the songs the users listen to.

 ## Project Datasets
 The data sources to ingest into data lake are provided by two public S3 buckets: